Macon real estate market overview

-Public School Ranking:
+- Public School Ranking: 36

-Location and Weather
+Location and weather

 The charming city of Macon is located in central Georgia, amongst both rolling hills and flat plains.
 It is the county seat of Bibb County, and was founded at the fall line of the Ocmulgee River.
 It is the 4th largest city in Georgia, and has a reputation for its beautiful Cherry Blossom trees that bloom in the spring.
 Macon also has strong music roots, rich history, impressive education, and a wide variety of incredible eats.